 ‘So are you coming back to mine tonight?’
 Harry asked after George had left.

-‘I can’t, sorry,’ Karen replied.
+‘I can’t, sorry,’ Hannah replied.
 ‘You know, early start tomorrow, for the show on Saturday.
 I know it’s been a long time, but I’ve been busy.’

 Maybe that was it, the aug had detected that the sex had dried up and marriage had become inevitable.